KittyGiraudel/site/_posts/2015-06-18-styling-react-components-in-sass.md

 // Date is a native JavaScript object.
 ```

-The simple convention here is that the (prefixed) component class (`sd-date` in this example) is always included as the first argument in `classnames(...)`.
+The simple convention here is that the (prefixed) component class (`sd-date` in this example) is always included as the first argument in `classnames(…)`.
 No other CSS/style-specific dependencies are necessary for styling React components.

 ### Exporting Stylesheets

 Depending on your build system, there are a number of ways that a stylesheet can be exported and used within a project.
-Sass files can be compiled and bundled with Webpack (or Browserify), in which case you would require it within your `index.js` file...
+Sass files can be compiled and bundled with Webpack (or Browserify), in which case you would require it within your `index.js` file…

 ```javascript
 import React from 'react'